billroy/serial-web-terminal/README.md

   * BUG: clicking the tilde allows second shell, which interferes with first
 	* allow multiple viewers?
 	* disable new-tab?

+  * BUG: The usernames and passwords should be SHA-hashed for tty.js

 ## Caveat

   * Writes to ~/.tty.js/config.json because that's the only way to talk to tty.js